Does Home Insurance Cover Engagement Rings?

 Work With the Adjuster and Review the Settlement

 Your insurer may send an adjuster or request an independent appraisal.
-Review the settlement offer against your appraisal.
-If the ring was not scheduled, the payout is capped at your policy's jewelry sublimit.
-Settlement timelines vary by insurer and claim complexity, though most jewelry claims with complete documentation resolve within several weeks.
+Stack the settlement offer against your appraisal.
+An unscheduled ring pays out at the jewelry sublimit, not the ring's full value.
+Most jewelry claims with complete documentation close within several weeks.

 Are Engagement Rings Covered by Home Insurance: Bottom Line